This policy was last updated on 28/07/2022 and may be revised from time to time. Please check this page for the latest version.

 Back to navigation

-We regularly receive testimonies from people providing us with feedback which helps us achieve our Christian charitable aims as effectively as possible.
+We regularly receive Testimonies and Impact Stories from people providing us with feedback which helps us achieve our Christian charitable aims as effectively as possible.

 Back to navigation